 Debbie Bourke Mosaic Artist

-What is the pique assiette technique anyway?
+What is the pique assiette or upcycling china technique anyway?

 The term pique assiette has a French origin and various sources say it means ‘stolen plate’ or ‘broken plate’.
 It is a style of mosaic that incorporates pieces of ceramic shards from tableware: dishes, cups, tiles and other found objects into the design.
 Traditional mosaics used small cubes that were relatively uniformly shaped, pique assiette or trencadis tends to use non-uniform pieces